Sarah Tortora (b. 1988; New Haven, CT. Currently based in Philadelphia, PA)

 Mnēmonikos, Tiger Strikes Asteroid; Los Angeles, CA. Curator Esther Ruiz.

-Fragmented Realities, NONFINITO Gallery; New York, NY
+Fragmented Realities, NONFINITO; New York, NY

 Too Many Dinner Parties, Terrault; Baltimore, MD